Carreau/phd-dissertation/parts/roleofactin.rst

 This principle is the same for all kinds of myosin.
 In the case of Myosin II the duty-ratio is only of about 5%, which leave Myosin II detached from the actin filament most of the time.
 A single dimer cannot then achieve processivity.
-Though the aggregation of myosin II dimers into minifilaments of tens of dimers increase the effective attachment time of the minifilaments to actin networks, and confer it processivity.
+The tail of myosin II can bundle itself with the tail of other myosin II motors.
+They from large bipolar thick filaments of tens of dimers.
+As each myosin dimer attaches and detaches independently from the actin networks the effective attachment of of the filament increases with the number of motors in the minifilaments.
+Indeed the probability of having at least one motor attached increases with the number of motors.
+The constant attachment of at least one myosin II head in minifilaments insure that the filament does not displace with respect to the actin network when others myosin heads recover from their power stroke and reattach, thus conferring processivity to myosin II minifilaments.

 The bipolar nature of myosin II minifilaments also allow them to act as force dipoles, each  of the extremity pulling the surrounding actin network or